-Gastric Sleeve surgery is one of the most popular and commonly performed weight loss surgeries in New Jersey.
+In New Jersey Gastric Sleeve surgery is one of the most popular and commonly performed weight loss surgeries.
 Also called “Sleeve Gastrectomy,” or just “The Sleeve,” this procedure is known for being a highly effective, minimally invasive surgical procedure that gets impressive weight loss results.
-Our procedure for the Gastric Sleeve in NJ is ideal for most of our weight loss patients.

 Am I a Candidate for Gastric Sleeve Surgery?

 Every individual who is considering weight loss surgery – or any surgery – must be medically evaluated.
 Surgery has inherent risks.
 Dr. Gritsus has all of his New Jersey Gastric Sleeve patients attend a seminar, either in person or online, so they are fully informed about the procedure, the risks, and what to expect in results.
 To determine if you are a candidate for surgery, schedule an initial consultation so you can get all of your questions answered, and gain a fuller understanding of what the surgery entails.
 A full health evaluation will then be scheduled.Get Started

 The following issues will be evaluated to ensure that you are a good candidate for this weight loss surgery:

 - Your weight loss efforts involving diet and exercise have been unsuccessful.

 - Your BMI is in the range considered appropriate for the surgery.